-Our account makes sense of this because the dispute between A and B concerns the question Did John use all his quarters?, which speaker B denies by answering the stronger question Which quarter-owners, if any, used all their quarters? with None of them.
-Against this Current Issue, though, B's utterance in (32) is expected to have the \forall -reading because it resolves the issue in the same way whether the semantics assigns it true or neither.
+Our account makes sense of this on the assumption that the dispute between A and B initially concerns the QUD Did John use all his quarters?, which speaker B addresses by answering the stronger QUD Which quarter-owners, if any, used all their quarters?.
+Against this stronger QUD, B's utterance in (32) is expected to have the \forall -reading because it resolves the QUD in the same way whether the semantics assigns it true or neither.
 That is to say, as long as every quarter-owner kept at least one quarter, it already follows that none of them used all their quarters; and this remains the case regardless of how many quarter-owners kept all their quarters.